zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-09-18-LCM-Low-Input-RNA-Library-Prep.md

 ### 2.9.
 Cleanup of Adaptor-ligated DNA

 - [ ] 2.9.1.
 If stored at 4°C allow the SPRI beads to warm to room temperature for at least 30 minutes before use.
-  - [ ] Vortex SPRI beads to resuspend well
+  - [ ] Shake SPRI beads to resuspend well
   - [ ] Prepare fresh 80% ethanol
     - 400 uL per sample
   - [ ] Prepare 0.1X TE (dilute ⚪️ 1X TE Buffer 1:10 in nuclease free water)